lockepatton/sonipy/contributing.md

 This project is a cross-over between github, python code development and BVI (blind and/or visually impaired) accessibility.
 If you have feedback or ideas, please reach out!
-Send Locke an email at locke.patton@cfa.harvard.edu, or open an issue on `sonipy`!
+Send Locke an email at locke.patton@cfa.harvard.edu, or open an issue on `soni-py`!

 # Contributing - some basics to get you started

 [Here](https://guides.github.com/activities/hello-world/) is a github basics tutorial.

-First you will want to fork `sonipy` which creates your own copy of the complete code on github that won't update until you specifically make changes to it.
+First you will want to fork `soni-py` which creates your own copy of the complete code on github that won't update until you specifically make changes to it.
 This way you can make independent changes to your version of the code, without affecting everyone.
-To fork, click the "fork" button on the top right of the homepage of `sonipy`.
+To fork, click the "fork" button on the top right of the homepage of `soni-py`.

-Next clone your copy of `sonipy`.
+Next clone your copy of `soni-py`.
 This copies all the files to your local machine.
 You will want to work from command line or terminal to run these commands.

 ``` bash